virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 The security statement is under ordinary Binary-NTT RLWE and the checked quadratic/affine compiler.
 A reduction from conventional RLWE to Binary-NTT RLWE remains a separate research premise.

+FormalProof4FHE computes the correctness recurrence over exact natural numbers and proves the concrete digit-removal polynomial for every scalar message and supported carry.
+The reported 132.44-bit value remains a computational lattice-attack estimate and is not part of the Lean correctness predicate.